 The toes in the sand feeling will always remain classic in our books!
 And, today’s cinematic reel captured with sheer pizzazz and romance will leave you absolutely breathless.
 It didn’t come as much of a surprise to learn that Sameer Soorma Studios is behind this masterpiece remembering Maharani Hetal and Mitul’s special day.
 My favorite outfit of all had to be the wedding lengha.
 With the bright hues of red and the twinkle of kundan jewelry; what a sight to behold against the clear waters serving as your backdrop!
 Hetal definitely was a knockout in her one of a kind designer masterpiece that was both traditional and sophisticated.
 No Indian wedding would be complete without some serious dance offs, nostalgic beats, and a packed dance floor!
 With DJ Vik Events on the turntables, the festivities were taken up a notch.
-Planning and design of this insanely gorgeous wedding was spearheaded by Urvashi Mishra of Electric Karma - East Coast.
+Planning and design of this insanely gorgeous wedding was spearheaded by Urvashi Mishra, Wedding & Event Planner.
 So, sit back and relax as you hit play and are transformed to the magical sands of Florida.

 How did you meet your Groom and when did you know he was "the one"?